The Rose Babies experience

 - Family-centered care

-- Journey to accreditation with the Commission for the Accreditation of Birth Centers
+- Accredited by the Commission for the Accreditation of Birth Centers

 If you start to deliver in the Rose Babies Birth Center and it is determined that medical intervention is needed, don’t worry, a full hospital is just down the hall.